 My name is Chelsea, I’m from Maine.
 I’m a graduate of Greely High School, Cornell University, the Columbia Publishing Course, and the Harvard University Graduate School of Education.
 I love school.

 Post-graduation I've freelanced as a writer, editor, and community manager.
 Projects I've produced range in scope from local events to annual journals to forthcoming work from Random House/Penguin.
 In collaboration I seek variety, a commitment to design, attention to detail, and good humor.
 I subscribe to the "don't be a dick" school.
 In my classroom at Maine College of Art (where I teach a junior seminar on Internet and identity) we look behind the veil of popularity and authority.
 We also talk about cats and laugh a lot.
-I believe you can—and should—be smart and sincere without being serious.

 All Rights for the image reserved to Chelsea H. B. DeLorme